 James Laughlin Award

-The James Laughlin Award is given to recognize and support a poet's second book.
-It is the only second-book award for poetry in the United States.
-Offered since 1954, the award was endowed in 1995 by a gift to the Academy from the Drue Heinz Trust.
+Offered since 1954, the James Laughlin Award is given to recognize and support a second book of poetry forthcoming in the next calendar year.
+The award was endowed in 1995 by a gift to the Academy from the Drue Heinz Trust.
 It is named for the poet and publisher James Laughlin (1914-1997), who founded New Directions in 1936.

 The winner receives a prize of $5,000, an all-expenses-paid weeklong residency at The Betsy Hotel in Miami Beach, Florida, and distribution of the winning book to approximately one-thousand Academy of American Poets members.

 Submissions will be accepted January 1 through May 15.
 Postmark deadline: May 15.